Enchanting Southern Morocco

 Marrakech Sightseeing with Official Local Guide

 Breakfast will be served at your Riad, after which a knowledgeable local guide will lead you through the labyrinth of Marrakech's winding alleyways, hidden gardens, and secret souks.
-You will continue to the Djemaa el Fna, the principal cultural space in Marrakech and a UNESCO World Heritage Site, beside which the minaret of the Koutoubia Mosque can be seen towering into the sky.
+You will continue to the Cultural space of Jemaa el-Fna Square, the principal cultural space in Marrakech and a UNESCO World Heritage Site, beside which the minaret of the Koutoubia Mosque can be seen towering into the sky.
 In the evening this square overflows with food stalls, dancers, acrobats, fortune tellers, musicians, and henna artists.
 Following your tour you will have the full day to spend at your leisure, whether its pampering yourself at a local spa with massage or further exploring the souks of the medina.
 We will spend the night at our hotel in Marrakech.

 Marrakech at Your Liesure, Transfer to the Airport